nagasudhirpulla/taming_python/blog/skills/folium_bubble_map.md

 * There should be legend at the bottom left of the map for explaining the bubble colors

 The whole program can be broken down into the following tasks
-* Read the data from excel
+* Read all the power plants information from excel file using pandas
+*
 *

 ### Draw a simple circle with location and radius